Coverage

 Understanding 5G UW

-Now that you have grasped 5G, we can get deeper into 5G UW.
+Now that we've covered 5G, let's dive into 5G UW.
 UW stands for Ultra Wideband.
 This is specific to Verizon – it’s the company’s name for one of their levels of service for 5G.
-Other providers also have different service levels; we’ll cover that briefly in a section below.
+Other providers also have different service levels; we’ll discuss that briefly in a section below.

 With Verizon, 5G is the standard or lowest band.
 5G UW, also called mid-band, offers a step up in service.
 5G UW is a higher frequency band; only phones with Verizon 5G UW can connect to this network.